Fate/Stay Night: Gameplay

+Text in Fate/Stay Night is displayed in a dialog box, here depicting Saber talking to the player's character, Shirou.

-Fate/stay nights gameplay requires little interaction from the player as most of the game's duration is spent reading the text that appears, representing either dialogue between the characters, narration, or the inner thoughts of the protagonist.
-Often, players will come to a "decision point" where they are given a chance to choose from options displayed on the screen, typically two to three at a time.
+Fate/Stay Night is a dark fantasy visual novel game that requires minimal interaction from players, as most of the game's duration is spent reading the text that appears, which is either the inner thoughts of the protagonist, narration, or dialogue.
+Players come to a decision point where they are given a chance to choose from options displayed on the screen, typically two to three at a time.
 The time between these decision points is variable.
 During these times, gameplay pauses until a choice is made that furthers the plot in a specific direction.
 There are three main plot lines that the player will have the chance to experience, one for each of the heroines in the story.
 To view all three plot lines, the player must replay the game multiple times and choose different choices during the decision points to progress the plot in an alternate direction.
 Finishing one route will unlock the next one.
 When interacting with the heroines in each route, an "affection meter" is created, which is raised by giving them an answer that pleases them.
 A "True Ending" can be unlocked depending on the player's affection.

-There are multiple ways in which the player can lose the game, including Shirou's death or a decision that causes the heroine to be murdered.
-Should this happen, the player is taken to an area called the Tiger Dojo (タイガー道場, Taigā Dōjō) where Taiga Fujimura and Illyasviel von Einzbern give the player hints about what they should do to survive in the next attempt to complete the game.
+There are multiple ways in which players can lose the game, including Shirou's death or a decision that causes the heroine to be murdered.
+Should this happen, the player is taken to an area called the Tiger Dojo (タイガー道場, Taigā Dōjō) where Taiga Fujimura and Illyasviel von Einzbern give the players hints about what they should do to survive in the next attempt to complete the game.